circleci/circleci-docs/jekyll/_cci2/language-go.md

       - run: mkdir -p $TEST_RESULTS
 ```

-Then we pull down the cache, if present.
+Then we pull down the cache (if present).
 If this is your first run, this won't do anything.
-After we pull down the projects dependencies and build them, we store any package files in the cache.
-This is the recommended way to cache dependencies for your Go project, if any.

 ```YAML
       - restore_cache: